-Density and concentration are two basic and important topics discussed under chemistry and material sciences.
-These concepts are encountered on a daily basis, and it is necessary to have a thorough understanding on such concepts.
-This article will discuss the basic definitions of density and concentration, their similarities and finally the differences.
+Density and concentration are two basic and important topics that we discuss under chemistry and material sciences.
+Therefore, it is necessary to have a thorough understanding of such concepts before discussing the difference between density and concentration.

-What is the difference between concentration and density?
+What is the Difference Between Density and Concentration?

-• Density is a property depending only on the amount of matter within a given volume.
-Concentration depends on the amount of matter and what compound is in there, as well.
+Density and concentration are important physical parameters of matter.
+The key difference between density and concentration is that the density of a substance depends only on the amount of matter within a given volume whereas the concentration depends on the amount of matter and what compound is in there, as well.